The Play (American football): The situation

 With Cal leading 19–17 late in the fourth quarter, Elway and the Cardinal had one final chance to score the go-ahead points.
-Needing just a field goal to win, Elway overcame an early fourth and long deep in Stanford territory and eventually got the Cardinal to the Golden Bears' 23-yard line.
-With eight seconds remaining, Stanford kicker Mark Harmon lined up for what appeared to be the winning kick, and he hit the field goal to give the Cardinal a 20–19 lead.
+Needing just a field goal to win, Elway overcame an early fourth and long deep in Stanford territory and got the Cardinal to the Golden Bears' 23-yard line.
+With eight seconds remaining, Stanford kicker Mark Harmon hit a field goal to give the Cardinal a 20–19 lead.

 However, two things happened that would play into what would follow.
 Elway had been instructed by head coach Paul Wiggin to call timeout with eight seconds left to give his team two chances to kick in case the snap was botched on the attempt; if he had waited an additional four seconds to call the timeout, Harmon's kick would have been the final play of the game and Stanford would have won.
-Not only that, but Stanford was called for an unsportsmanlike conduct penalty after the play was over, which meant that not only would they have to kick it back to Cal, but they would have to do so placed fifteen yards further back than normal.
-Since Harmon was likely to execute a squib kick on the ensuing kickoff, this meant that Cal would not have had as great a distance to cover once the kick was fielded.
+Not only that, but Stanford was called for an unsportsmanlike conduct penalty after the play, so not only would they have to kick it back to Cal, but from 15 yards farther back than normal.
+Because Harmon was likely to execute a squib kick on the ensuing kickoff, Cal would not have as great a distance to cover once the kick was fielded.

-Still, with only four seconds left on the clock the Golden Bears would almost certainly need to score a touchdown on the ensuing kickoff to win barring any defensive penalty; with the unlikelihood of that happening, Cal radio announcer Joe Starkey remarked on KGO radio that "only a miracle" would help.
+Still, with only four seconds left on the clock, the Golden Bears would almost certainly need to score a touchdown on the ensuing kickoff to win barring any defensive penalty; Cal radio announcer Joe Starkey remarked on KGO radio that "only a miracle" would help.
 As the teams got ready for the kickoff, Cal defensive back Richard Rodgers told the rest of the special teams players, "Don't get tackled with the ball."

-Cal rushed onto the field without having eleven players on their special teams unit, which defensive back and return man Kevin Moen spotted right away.
+Cal rushed onto the field without 11 players on their special teams unit, which defensive back and return man Kevin Moen spotted right away.
 When he noticed this, he moved a few yards away from his normal position.
 As was expected, Harmon executed the squib kick.
 The ball bounced right to Moen, who fielded it at the Cal 45.

 Here is the sequence that followed.